khanonjs/khanon.js-website/public/docs/2-using-app-interface.md

 The [`debugLog`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#debugLog) property defines if debug logs are enabled or disabled.

-# Switching state
+# Switching of state

-Use the [switchtState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#startState) method to switch to a new app state.
+Use [switchtState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#startState) or the global [KJS.switchAppState](https://khanonjs.com/api-docs/functions/kjs.KJS.switchAppState.html) method to switch to a new app state.

-All states have a setup object to configure the new state, which is passed in the second argument of [switchtState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#startState).
+All states have a setup object that you can use to configure the new state.
+This object is is passed in the second argument of [switchtState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#startState).
 Everytime the app switchs to another state, a new instance of the state is created and the previous state ends.
 ```
+import {
+  App,
+  AppInterface
+} from '@khanonjs/engine'

+@App({ name: 'My App' })
+export class MyApp extends AppInterface {
   onStart() {
     // Entrypoint
     this.switchState(LoadingState, {})
   }
+}
 ```

 **This is the proper way to start the application.**

+To get the current state use the [`state`](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#state) accesor.

 # Callbacks

-This interface implements the abstract callback [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart), which is called when the app is ready to start.
-This is the entrypoint of the application.
+App interface implements the abstract callback [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart), which is called when the app is ready to start.
+This is the **entrypoint of the application** and it is mandatory.

-There can also be implemented the optional callbacks [onError](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onError) to handle a critical error and [onClose](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onClose) to handle the application close.
+Implement the optional callback [onError](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onError) to handle a critical error.

+You can also implement the [onClose](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onClose) callback to handle the application close.
-To get the current state use the [`state`](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#state) accesor.

 # Notifications

-The app can also receive notifications through the [notify](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#notify) method or the global [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method.
+The app can also receive notifications through [notify](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#notify) or the global [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method.
 Read more about notifications in the Notifications section.